sbroenne/mcp-server-obs/vscode-extension/README.md

 - "Connect to OBS and start recording"
 - "Add a window capture of VS Code"
 - "List all available windows and capture Chrome"
-- "Take a screenshot of the current scene"
+- "Save a screenshot of the current scene to C:/Screenshots/capture.png"
 - "Switch to scene 'Gaming' and start streaming"

 ## Troubleshooting